 - Individuals with disabilities, or an inability to recognize and react to symptoms.

 A diabetic alert service dog can decrease constant worries about hypoglycemia/hyperglycemia and improve the quality of life for those suffering from diabetes.
 A service dog can accompany their handlers in almost all public facilities, transportation, and housing units.
-Contact Dog Training Elite to learn more about our diabetic alert service dog training in Baton Rouge & New Orleans!
+Contact Dog Training Elite to learn more about our diabetic alert service dog training in Baton Rouge !